olmesm/pi-radio/walkthrough/Add-a-station-via-socket.md

 Let's verify that the user inputs a name and url.

-In `app.js` just a simple *check-if-both-fields-aren't-blank* will suffice
+In `app.js`, just a simple *check-if-both-fields-aren't-blank* will suffice, also while we are at it, clear the newStation fields if successful.

 ```js
 function add() {